Sheela-na-Gig at Balgeeth, Ardcath.

 entrance to the farm yard was damaged by a milk lorry.

 The name sheela-na-gig is from the Irish language however the exact

 meaning is uncertain.
 Eamonn Kelly in his book on

-Origins and Functions suggests
+Origins and Functions

 'The old hag of the breasts', Sighle na gCíoch in Irish or 'The old

 Other names for sheela-na-gig include the Devil Stone, the Idol, the Evil

 Eye Stone, Julia the Giddy, Shiela O'Dwyer, Cathleen Owen, Saint

 Shanahan, Whore, the Witch, and the Hag of the Castle.

 Theories abound as to the meaning and dating of Sheela-na-gigs, with a consensus almost being arrived at which agrees that they appear mostly on churches and castles built after the 12th century and are possibly a continuation of a much earlier pagan custom.
 There are many opinions as to what the figures represent and their raison d'etre.
 These opinions are as diverse as the shapes and styles of the Sheelas themselves and include Pagan Spirit, Mother Earth, Earth Goddess, Pagan Goddess, good luck symbols, fertility symbols, figures to celebrate womanhood etc. It is widely believed that they repel evil spirits.